davestewart/davestewart-content/content/projects/open-source/axios-actions/index.md

 Axios Actions simplifies the architecture of API-heavy applications.

-Ina Vue application for example, it moves API calls away from Vuex to small, configurable, instantiatable and transferable services.
+In a Vue application for example, it moves API calls away from Vuex to small, configurable, instantiatable and transferable services.

 ## Background